austincunningham/mytweet-web/README.md

 ### How do I get set up? ###

 * Summary of set up, git clone https://austincunningham@bitbucket.org/austincunningham/mytweet-web.git 'cd mytweet-web/' and run 'npm install' and 'node index' to start the server
-* Configuration if plainning make live on the web this you will need to change all references in (/public/js/chart.js , public/js/useAPI.js)from 'localhost' to your publicly visible host name.
-* Dependencies node js, npm and mongoDB
+* Dependencies Node js, npm and MongoDB
 * Database configuration current config is pointing to locally hosted mongo DB , you can change reference in '/app/models/db.js' to select mlabs by uncommenting line 10
  ```javascript